dhruva1995/typeface-project-2/Readme.md

 ### Challenges

-1. Came to know the issues with the latest jakarta sepc changes requires one to put additional jars to activate ActiveMQ later found a guy raised a cr for this(https://github.com/spring-guides/gs-messaging-jms/pull/35).
+1. Came to know the issues after significant investigation that, with the latest jakarta sepc changes requires one to put additional jars to activate ActiveMQ, later found a guy raised a cr for this(https://github.com/spring-guides/gs-messaging-jms/pull/35).
 2. There are bunch of guides for integrating spring boot with websockets via STOMP and message broker, it required me to step back and think I need to understand websockets more in this context than using with stomp, that way I unserstood websockets some more and I implemented notification session service with websockets myself instead of deligating this to spring boot/STOMP broker

 ## Good to have but I missed due to time constraints.